-- older individuals
+- older adults

-- children under 1 year of age
+- children under the age of 1

-- people with weakened immune systems.
+- people with weak immune systems

 The symptoms of encephalitis can range from mild to severe.
-Each type can have its own particular set of symptoms.

 Mild symptoms include:

-- neck stiffness
+- stiff neck

 Severe symptoms include:

-- very high fever
+- very high fever (103°F or higher)

 - slower movements

-- light sensitivity
+- sensitivity to light

 - bulging fontanel (soft spot in the scalp)

-- non-stop crying
+- constant crying